 "What is Masters in Management"??

-MiM or Master in Management is a premium post-graduate degree targeted towards individuals who have just graduated or are young professionals.
+MiM or Masters in Management is a premium post-graduate degree targeted towards individuals who have just graduated or are young professionals.
 It is a degree providing comprehensive knowledge about varied management streams such as Finance, Marketing, Consulting, Entrepreneurship among many others.
 It is a splendid degree, especially if you want to switch streams early in life, or want to foray into the management field.
 Let us take you through some interesting and prominent aspects of the popular degree to help you understand the question "What is Masters in Management".

 The first question that people often have is.....